prnthp/fillet/README.md

 TODO: Convert to service

 ### Reaper
-Python script that kills and lets roslaunch ressurect /socket_node upon a "unityshutdown" from the /control topic.
+Service that kills and lets roslaunch ressurect /socket_node upon a "unityshutdown" on the input.

-TODO: Convert to service
+Returns 1 if successful 0 if not.